 Papert: Why should buildings be preserved?
 Because they have some meaning to somebody, or because the architecture has meaning to architects.
-They really want some special worth that has value to the public; if you get the sense, when you go by it, that there is a scale and you experience history and all that.
-The law now allows that those buildings be preserved; that they’re a landmark.
+The building has some special worth that has value to the public; if you look at it, if you get the sense, when you go by it, that there is a scale and the feeling of history and all that.
+The law now allows that those buildings be preserved; that they are landmarks.
 So your process would be, if you see such a building, and it is a landmark, then you have a legal case.
 If somebody wants to put something that’s too big next to it, I think there probably are a lot of organizations you can come to with that.

-But if it is not a landmark, then your approach would be to find out whether or not you can get it landmarked — an absolutely legitimate thing to do.
+But if it is not a landmark, then your approach would be to find out whether or not you can get it landmarked—an absolutely legitimate thing to do.
 But I don’t think do it if it’s a building you like, but it has no legal reason for being protected.
-I wouldn’t spend my life going after the developer, not to do something mean to him, but that’s about all I would do.
+I wouldn’t spend my life—you can go and ask the developer, not to do something mean to it, but that’s about all you can do.
 I just wouldn’t waste a lot of time.
-You should because you’re young enough.
-[Laughter] By my standards, the first thing to look for is a good legal reason that they can’t do this, and you don’t want them to do this.
+You should because you’re young enough to waste time, I haven’t got any time to waste [laughter].
+By my standards, the first thing to look for is a good legal reason that they can’t do this, and you don’t want them to do this.
 So they must do what you want them to do.
 You will find this.
-I mainly don’t want you to get into the habit of just letting the idea — climbing onto the barricades and hanging signs up and all that stuff.
+I mainly don’t want you to get into the habit of just letting the idea—climbing onto the barricades and hanging signs up and all that stuff.

 Q2: Any other questions?